 What is Craniosacral Therapy?

-Craniosacral Therapy can be similar to Reiki energy healing, but there is actual muscle touch involved.
+Craniosacral Therapy can be similar to Reiki energy healing, but actual muscle touch is involved.

 This is a great option for those who love the gentle healing approach (yet it will be available to incorporate it with other modalities our specialized therapist provides and deep tissue).

 Practitioners release restrictions in the soft tissues surrounding the central nervous system by using a soft touch that is generally no greater than 5 grams – about the weight of a nickel.
 CST is increasingly used as a preventive health measure to bolster disease resistance, and it’s effective for a wide range of medical problems associated with pain and dysfunction.

 How Does It Work According to its Developers?

 The brain and spinal cord form the central nervous system.
 And the central nervous system is heavily influenced by the craniosacral system – the membranes and fluid that surround, protect, and nourish the brain and spinal cord.

 Every day your body endures stresses and strains that it must work to compensate for.
 Unfortunately, these changes often cause body tissues to tighten and distort the craniosacral system.
 These distortions can cause tension around the brain and spinal cord, resulting in restrictions.
 This can create a barrier to the healthy performance of the central nervous system and potentially every other system it interacts with.

 Fortunately, such restrictions can be detected and corrected using simple touch methods.